Riverside Ground: Sponsorship

 On 4 June 2010 it was announced that the stadium would be renamed the 'Emirates Durham International Cricket Ground' for sponsorship reasons.
 In February 2016 it was again renamed, this time to 'Emirates Riverside', following the extension of Emirates' contract with the county until 2022.
-The ground reverted back to The Riverside Cricket Ground at the end of 2021 season due to the impact of Covid 19 on the airline.
+The ground reverted to The Riverside Cricket Ground at the end of 2021 season due to the impact of COVID-19 on the airline.